mr337/IDEA_drive/README.md

 [Protocol Doc](http://www.haydonkerkpittman.com/-/media/ametekhaydonkerk/downloads/products/drives/idea_drive_communication_manual.pdf?la=en)

 ## What is included?
 Currently a python lib that only requires the pyserial lib.
-Simple import it and call what functions are needed.
+Simply import it and call what functions are needed.

-A C version of this lib built for ARM will be out soon.
+Also included is a minimum protocol use in C. Simply pass in buffer, and write that buffer to a serial or rs485 device.

 ## Is this complete?
 Nope, there are a lot of features the IDEA drives have that I didn't use and aren't in the lib.

-Another items is some of the queries need to be formatted out of the response to return only important info.
+Another item is some of the queries need format out of the response to return important info.
 Example: query the current position and there will be a prefix and suffix wrapped around the position info.